ParceledTongue/food-machine-api/README.md

 JSON Structure
 --------------

+Notes:
-Note: all names must be unique.
-Also, all returned JSON objects will include an extra `"uri"` field by which to reference the object.
+- All names must be unique
+- All returned JSON objects will include an extra `"uri"` field by which to reference the object.

 ```
 {